-Because we all have free will with thinking and opinions, many people can answer this in a very short sentence and the answer would be “No, there is no Heaven” and I am not here to debate this or sway opinions or to give a lesson but that’s what free will is all about, the right to believe what you want.
-There are so many unanswered questions throughout the universe and this is a minor question in the grand scheme of things, but to a dog lover, it is a big deal and I will take the point that there is a higher order/power and I know many people have asked this same question.
+Because we all have free will with thinking and opinions, many people can answer this in a very short sentence, and the answer would be “No, there is no Heaven,” and I am not here to debate this or sway opinions or to give a lesson, but that’s what free will is all about, the right to believe what you want.
+There are so many unanswered questions throughout the universe, and this is a minor question in the grand scheme of things, but to a dog lover, it is a big deal, and I will take the point that there is a God and I know many people have asked this same question.

-I grew up in a religious home and I so remember my Father would always tune in Reverend Billy Graham's Revival during his heydays on our old black and white TV and we always listened to the fire and brimstone sermons that he gave.
-I have always had a great admiration for him and especially when he said, "God will prepare everything for our perfect happiness in heaven, and if it takes my dog being there, I believe he'll be there."
-Animals aren’t nearly as valuable as people, but God made the animals and he has touched many people’s lives through these animals.
+I grew up in a religious home, and I so remember my Father would always tune in Reverend Billy Graham's Revival during his heydays on our old black and white TV and we always listened to the fire and brimstone sermons that he gave.
+I had always had a great admiration for him and especially when he said, "God will prepare everything for our perfect happiness in heaven, and if it takes my dog being there, I believe he'll be there."
+Animals aren’t nearly as valuable as people, but God made the animals, and he loves us, and he has touched many people’s lives through these animals.

-We live in a world as complicated as Chinese arithmetic and no two people can agree on any one thing except that the love for a dog can melt your heart in an instant and change the whole way you look at the world.
+We live in a world as complicated as Chinese arithmetic, and no two people can agree on any one thing except that the love for a dog can melt your heart in an instant and change the whole way you look at the world.
 So to answer the question, I don’t know, but I know what I want.
-I am a pessimist and sometimes believe the worst about things but hope for the best, but if I believed in heaven and I do, and I could pick the things I wanted.
-At the top of the list would be a reunion of me and my dogs…and again I would see that tail wag at “just” the tip when I said their name, that head burrow between my armrest and arm, just to get a pat on the head as I type and just last night, as I write this blog, Abbie wanted to get closer to me and I backed away from the keyboard she jumped in my lap while I leaned all the way back in my chair while she licked my brow and I will tell you, if this is anything like Heaven, I’m looking forward to it…
+I am a pessimist and sometimes believe the worst about things but hope for the best, but I believe in heaven, and I, if could pick the stuff I wanted, at the top of the list, would be a reunion of my dogs and me.
+I again would see that tail wag at “just” the tip when I said their name, that head burrow between my armrest and arm, just to get a pat on the head as I type and just last night, Abbie wanted to get closer to me, I backed away from the keyboard and she jumped in my lap while I leaned all the way back in my chair.
+She licked my brow and I will tell you, if this is anything like Heaven, I’m looking forward to it…

 By The Rev. Dale Chrisman Rector